pytorch/pytorch/benchmarks/README.md

 # Install torchvision.
 It comes with the pytorch stable release binary
 conda install pytorch torchvision -c pytorch

-# Install the latest pytorch master from source.
+# Install the latest pytorch main from source.
 # It should supersede the installation from the release binary.
 cd $PYTORCH_HOME
 python setup.py build develop